Guide to Work, Study, Travel and Living Abroad

 cool tonight

 The monk looks over our dripping map and, smiling a bit, points the way with his open hands.
-On the far side of the dark pines we climb another hill, are high enough now to see large sections of Kyoto outlined in cloud At the top of the slope, following turns through the rocks, we find it: a small building, a walkway outlined in stones.
-In the garden a Japanese woman is painting a water color; next to her a young man sits, doing nothing.
+On the far side of the dark pines, we climb another hill, which is high enough now to see large sections of Kyoto outlined in clouds.
+At the top of the slope, following turns through the rocks, we find a small building, a walkway outlined in stones.
+In the garden, a Japanese woman is painting a watercolor; next to her, a young man sits, doing nothing.

-This is not the hut, we eventually understand.
-We must climb higher for that, up a pebbly path, grasping some branches for support.
-And it is here—the size only of a large tool shed, a single, wholly unprepossessing room under a thickly thatched roof.
-Through its only window one finds a view of the hillside seen through straightly rising trunks.
+We eventually understand that this is not the hut.
+We must climb up a pebbly path, grasping some branches for support.
+And it is here — the size only of a large tool shed, a single, wholly unprepossessing room under a thickly thatched roof.
+Through its only window, one sees the hillside through straightly rising trunks.

 Basho, the wanderer, slept here for a single night.
-Years later a second haiku master, Buson, rebuilt the sagging frame in honor of the master and himself remained in it for the rest of his life.
-His was the hand that carved Basho’s poems into the knee-high rock I find, black and smooth.
-In a secluded area, sheltered by the pines, is the well from which both men drank.
-I sink my hand into its freezing surface and, having been raised Catholic, instinctively dab my forehead.
+Years later, a second haiku master, Buson, rebuilt the sagging frame in honor of the master and remained in it for the rest of his life.
+His hand carved Basho’s poems into the knee-high rock I find black and smooth.
+The well from which both men drank is in a secluded area, sheltered by the pines.
+Having been raised Catholic, I sink my hand into its freezing surface and instinctively dab my forehead.

-The place is sacred, but unremarkable.
-There is no luminous change upon our arrival, only the delicious knowledge of whose quarters one is stepping around.
-Up a small rise, weaving through the trees, my wife finds a row of some dozen shapes standing in pine-needled earth.
+The place is sacred but unremarkable.
+Upon our arrival, there is no luminous change, only the delicious knowledge of whose quarters one is strolling around.
+Up a slight rise, weaving through the trees, my wife finds a row of some dozen shapes standing in pine-needled earth.
 They are graves, Buson’s among them, followed by the members of his school.
 Buson, whose brief paean to morality contains all the pathos of a sonnet:

 under my foot